MakRamsey/JavaScript-Dashboard/README.md

 Greetings,

 Welcome to the JavaScript-Dashboard repository!
-This project utilized JavaScript, D3 and Plotly to explore and generate an interactive dashboard for a belly button biodiversity dataset, which catalogs the microbial levels that colonize human navels.
+This project utilized JavaScript, HTML, D3 and Plotly to explore and generate an interactive dashboard for a belly button biodiversity dataset, which catalogs the microbial levels that colonize human navels.

 **Repository Structure:**